What is a...

 If your lender has reported that your account has entered default, it will appear on your Credit Report with a default marker.
 The default sums may also appear on the balance of the defaulted account, although this is at the discretion of the reporting lender.

-You can check your information from Equifax, Experian, TransUnion, and Crediva with checkmyfile.
+You can check your information from Equifax, Experian and TransUnion, with checkmyfile.
 Your Multi Agency Credit Report is free for 30 days, and then £14.99 per month.
 Cancel easily online at any time.

 The UK's First Provider Of Online Credit Reports